DimalshaMadushani/TrainEase-Admin-Panel/README.md

 # TrainEase - Admin Panel

-The TrainEase Admin Dashboard is a powerful platform that helps administrators manage tasks easily.
+The TrainEase Admin Panel is a powerful platform that helps administrators manage tasks easily.
 It has a secure login system and a user-friendly interface, letting admins use charts to see bookings, revenue, and user registrations for a chosen time period.
 The dashboard also allows quick rescheduling of trains and ensures passengers are promptly notified of any changes through email.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">